Checking whether a coin is fair: Examples

-Now find the value of Z corresponding to 99.999% level of confidence.

-Now calculate E

-The interval which contains r is thus:

 Other approaches

 Other approaches to the question of checking whether a coin is fair are available using decision theory, whose application would require the formulation of a loss function or utility function which describes the consequences of making a given decision.
 An approach that avoids requiring either a loss function or a prior probability (as in the Bayesian approach) is that of "acceptance sampling".

 Other applications

 The above mathematical analysis for determining if a coin is fair can also be applied to other uses.
 For example: